MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

 In this exercise, you will:

-- Learn how to Microsoft Graph can be used to retrieve organizational data.
+- Learn how the `mgt-search-results` web component in the Microsoft Graph Toolkit can be used to search for organizational data.
-- Walk through code examples of retrieving data using Microsoft Graph.
+- Learn how to call Microsoft Graph directly to retrieve organizational data.
 - Understand how to send chat messages to Microsoft Teams channels using Microsoft Graph.

 ### Using the Organizational Data Feature